evanmarshall-dev/fireship.io_git_course/README.md

   - For fixing a commit message, run `git commit --amend -m "<fixed message>"`.
   - For adding an un-staged file and not amend the message, run `git add . && git commit --amend --no-edit`.

+### Git Stash

+- Git stash allows you to save your work without having to commit it to the repositories history.
+This is useful if you are working on something experimental, which does not need to be committed, but you still want to work on it later.

+  - Run `git stash` and you will see the content will be removed from the file, but is not lost.
+Instead, it was saved to the stash which is like an array which holds onto changes that can be applied later.

+  - To apply those changes back to the code run `git stash pop`.

+- If you find yourself doing this frequently you might want to add additional info about each item in the stash.

+  - If you want to do this then first run `git stash save <info or name about the feature>`.

+  - You can see all the current items you have in the stash by running `git stash list`.
+This will show you that each item has an index followed by the name that you provided.

+  - Above, when we used `git stash pop` it only used the latest stashed item.
+If you want to do this out of order then you would run `git stash apply <index number that you want to apply to your code>` (The index number is found by running the `git stash list` command).

+- You want to use `git stash` sparingly, because you might get merge conflicts when the stashed items affect the same line of code.